dask/dask/docs/source/futures.rst

-These features depend on the second generation task scheduler found in `dask.distributed <https://distributed.dask.org/en/latest>`_ (which, despite its name, runs very well on a single machine.)
+These features depend on the second generation task scheduler found in `dask.distributed <https://distributed.dask.org/en/latest>`_ (which, despite its name, runs very well on a single machine).

 .. currentmodule:: distributed